 Hyperpigmentation may occur in some cases once the scar disappears.

-Lichen planus may increase the risk of development of squamous cell carcinoma which is a type of skin cancer.
+Lichen planus may increase the risk of the development of squamous cell carcinoma which is a type of skin cancer.

 Depending on the area affected the presentation of lichen planus may vary:

 Lichen planus occurs when the immune system mistakenly attacks the skin or mucous membrane cells.
 The exact cause of this immune attack is not known but there could be some triggering factors like: